 1⁄2 oz. picked dill (from 1 small bunch), finely chopped

-3. Meanwhile, bring a large pot of salted water to boil.
+Blanch the vegetables: Bring a large pot of salted water to boil.
 Prepare an ice bath and set aside.
-Working with one type of vegetable at a time, cook each until crisp and tender; beets about 15 minutes, carrots about 4-5 minutes, and radishes and celeriac about 2 minutes.
+Working with one type of vegetable at a time, cook each until crisp and tender: celeriac about 2 minutes, radishes about 2 minutes, carrots about 4–5 minutes, beets about 15 minutes.
 Remove from the water and shock in an ice bath.

-5. Before serving, combine the crème fraiche, white pepper, chopped dill, and salt in a small bowl.
+To serve, combine the crème fraïche, white pepper, chopped dill, and kosher salt in a small bowl.
 Drain the pickled vegetables.
-Serve with the dill crème fraiche and the sea salt.
+Serve with the dill crème fraïche and the coarse sea salt.